Dermal fillers are a facial rejuvenation treatment that can add volume or lift to facial areas, hydrate and treat deep wrinkles.

 Absolutely.
 Only trained nurses and doctors administer our injectable treatments.
 We also keep up to date with the latest techniques and have regular in-service training sessions.

 Our most used dermal filler is the most scientifically documented HA based dermal filler in the world with comprehensive studies that support its safety and efficacy.
 It has been used in over 10 million treatments worldwide during the last twelve years and it is safe.

-Because the dermal filler resembles the body’s own hyaluronic acid, the risk of allergic reaction is minimal.
+Because the dermal filler resembles the substances that occur naturally in the body, the risk of allergic reaction is minimal.